 This Getting Started guide will help you get set up quickly.

-I do recommend you get Stack right off the bat and look through some of its documentation.
+If you are not already a Nix user, I recommend you use Stack and look through some of its documentation.
 The documentation for it is fairly thorough.

 When we’re talking about learning resources, I am very opinionated.
 In the course of writing our Haskell book, I have read most of the other Haskell books.
 I recognize that not everyone’s judgments here will be the same as mine, but these are what worked best for me (totally new programmer with not a lot of math background):